John Sharp (Texas politician): Education and early life

 In 1976, Sharp received a master's degree in Public Administration from Texas State University in San Marcos while working full-time in Austin with the Legislative Budget Board.
-In 1978, Sharp returned to Victoria, Texas, where he opened a real estate firm with partner and former County Commissioner Gene Martin and became a successful small business owner.
-That same year, he married Charlotte Sharp.
-The couple has a son, Spencer, and a daughter, Victoria.
-The Sharps are involved in many community and humanitarian efforts, including airlifts of Jewish families to Israel from Ukraine and Russia.
+In 1978, Sharp returned to Victoria, Texas, where he opened a real estate firm with a partner, the former County Commissioner Gene Martin.

+Political career

+Early career

+In 1973, Sharp started working as an analyst for the Texas Legislative Budget Board.
+He was selected by the Lt.
+Governor William P. Hobby Jr. to be on the 10-man committee that implemented zero-based budgeting.

+Sharp began his political career in 1975 as the chief campaign aide in Phil Gramm's campaign for the 1976 U.S. Senate election in Texas.
+After being asked by The Bryan-College Station Eagle why he decided to take the job, he was quoted, "A perfect set of examples is the federal government's involvement with the brucellosis program and forced busing.
+I think Gramm has the courage to stop things like that."

+Texas Legislature

-In 1978, Sharp was elected to the Texas House of Representatives from the 40th District in Victoria and was later named "Outstanding Freshman" by Texas Monthly.
-Just a few weeks after his re-election for a third full two-year term in the general election of 1982, he ran and won a special election runoff and served a full four-year term in the Texas Senate.
-He was appointed to the powerful Senate Finance Committee.
-In 1986, he was elected to the Texas Railroad Commission.
-In that position, he worked to reform the state's trucking regulations, improve railroad safety, and develop new markets for Texas' abundant supply of clean-burning and efficient natural gas.
+In 1978, Sharp ran unopposed and was elected to the Texas House of Representatives from the 40th District in Victoria and was later named one of the best newcomers to the House by Texas Monthly, along with Bill Messer.
+Just a few weeks after his re-election for a third two-year term in the general election of 1982, he ran for the seat left open in the Texas Senate in the special election that took place after John Wilson had won re-election despite already being dead.

-Sharp has received numerous awards, including the only "Texas Quality Award" ever presented to a governmental agency.
-Texas State University presented Sharp with the "Distinguished Alumnus Award" in 1996, where he also taught a course on Texas state government for several semesters in the early 2000s.

-Texas politics
+He won the special election runoff against Tim Von Dohlen and served a full four-year term in the Texas Senate.
+He was appointed to the several committees, including the Senate Committee on Finance in 1985.
+He was elected to the Texas Railroad Commission in 1986.

+In 1985, while in the state legislature, Sharp proposed a law restricting abortion rights in Texas.
+Then-State Treasurer Ann Richards helped kill the bill.
+When he ran for statewide office, Sharp moderated his anti-abortion views.

 In 1990, Sharp was elected as the 35th State Comptroller of Public Accounts for the State of Texas.
 He was re-elected in 1994.
-In 1998, he did not seek a third term as comptroller but instead lost the race for lieutenant governor to Rick Perry, 50-48 percent.
-Sharp ran for lieutenant governor again in 2002, but was defeated 52-46 percent by David Dewhurst, then the Land Commissioner.
+In 1998, he did not seek a third term as comptroller but instead lost the race for lieutenant governor to Rick Perry, by 2% of the vote.
+Government Sharp ran for lieutenant governor again in 2002, but was defeated, losing by 6% to David Dewhurst, then the Land Commissioner.

-Upon taking office as Comptroller, Sharp began working to fulfill his pledge to "make government work more like our most successful businesses."
+Upon taking office as Comptroller, Sharp pledged to "make government work more like our most successful businesses."
 During his eight years as Comptroller, Sharp established the Texas Performance Review (TPR), an ongoing audit on state government.
-During Sharp's two 4-year terms as Comptroller, the TPR identified more than $8.5 billion in taxpayer savings and changed the way government does business through such innovations as the Council on Competitive Government.
-Other innovative programs created and implemented by Sharp during these eight years included:
+During Sharp's two 4-year terms as Comptroller, the TPR changed the way government does business through the Council on Competitive Government.
+Other programs implemented under the leadership of Sharp during these eight years included: